mahaluo-stack/fuzzy-system-cgi/README.txt

 Running the server:
 After installing Node.js and cloning or downloading the repository, open a terminal in the root folder of the project.

+To install dependencies, run the command "npm install".
-Run the command "node index.js" to run the Node server.
+To start the server, run the command "node index.js".

 ---